 - Diversity, Equity and Inclusion: The project will help address equity issues by providing this Public Plaza amenity in an underserved and predominantly low-income, Latino community in Santa Rosa. - Community Support: Letters of support from Los Cien, RED Housing Fund, Sonoma Co Dept of Health Services, Sonoma County Economic Development Board - Performance on previous and/or current MGP projects: The Community Development Commission received a \$500,000 MGP award for the Public Plaza project in 2014.
 Due to complications, the funds weren't used and the award expired in October 2022.
 Despite delays, the Commission remains committed to completing the Public Plaza to provide the Roseland community with this, vibrant community gathering space.

-RECOMMENDATION: This project is recommended for \$800,000 for Implementation/Construction as described in Project Timeline/Workplan.
+RECOMMENDATION: This project is recommended for partial funding of \$800,000 (40%) for Implementation/Construction as described in Project Timeline/Workplan, based on project evaluation above, including: